Ungerer221/Ideation-Term4-Project/README.md

 - `Parsing` the text data from the `ai` `response` to be more readable for the user.
 - Getting the individual post data from when a use `clicks` on a `post`.

+## User Testing Feedback
+This is all the feedback from the user testing.

+### CS
+- Very Cool UI, and likes the look and feel very much.
+- would definitly use it
+- To add the ability to post media from the profile page aswell
+- To keep the switch desing consistent

+### Dieter
+- Very nice UI
+- very cool idea
+- to add the user's idea that they generated to the post when posting artwork
+- to view the post information in the profile page too
+- to format the response from the idea generation to be more readable for the viewer

 ## Bugs to Still Fix
 These are the bugs that still persist in the site 🪲.